Odell Thurman: NFL reinstatement

 On January 28, 2008, The NFL cleared linebacker Thurman to resume working out with the Cincinnati Bengals, a step toward reinstatement from his two-year suspension.

 Thurman was reinstated by NFL Commissioner Roger Goodell on April 21, 2008.
 "Odell has met the NFL's conditions for reinstatement and has been added to our offseason roster," said Bengals coach Marvin Lewis.

 On May 19, 2008, the Cincinnati Bengals waived Thurman, after Head Coach Marvin Lewis stated that the team "had not seen the right steps taken by him."
 However, Thurman's representatives reported that the move was related to his missing Offseason Training Activities (OTA's), which are not mandatory according to the NFL Collective Bargaining Agreement.

 On June 2, 2008, Sports Illustrated reported Thurman, recently cut by the Bengals, had failed his second drug test in three seasons.
 Four days later, ESPN reported Thurman had been suspended by the NFL indefinitely.
 As part of the ruling, he could not apply for reinstatement until after the 2008 season.

 Return to football

 Thurman signed with the Florida Tuskers of the United Football League.
 In 2011, the team relocated to Virginia Beach and became the Virginia Destroyers.
-Thurman was spotted in attendance at his oldest son Odalyus's middle school football games at Jasper County Middle School, in Thurman's hometown of Monticello, Georgia.